midhunkalarikkal/FullDomain/Notes/css.md

 ## `The clear Property` ##
 ===========================
+The clear property is used to prevent elements from wrapping around floated elements.
 When we use the float property, and we want the next element below (not on right or left), we will have to use the clear property.

-The clear property specifies what should happen with the element that is next to a floating element.

-The clear property can have one of the following values:

 none - The element is not pushed below left or right floated elements.
 This is default left - The element is pushed below left floated elements